Lauterbach TRACE32 GDB Front-End Debugger for Portenta H7

 for 64-bit Linux hosts.

-For easy access, we suggest creating a link to the corresponding executable file on your desktop:
+To simplify the access, we suggest creating a link to the corresponding executable file on your desktop:

 • for Windows, this is t32marm.exe